 N33.75700, W114.17976 – Click on link to see Google Map

 Maynard Magee 303 522-7661 Co-Host Needed

-ANNUAL WIN CHRISTMAS CELEBRATION.
+ANNUAL WIN HOLIDAY CELEBRATION.
 Spend the holidays with your WIN friends.
 Dinner at VFW, New Year’s Eve Dance, kayaking, walking and too many local attractions to list.
 Cross the border to Los Algodones for dental work, shopping, dining, and dancing.

 BLM land behind VFW on AZ-95 just north of Yuma foothills area.

 Turn into VFW parking lot from AZ-95, go behind VFW building and thru gate to the parking area.
 Registration is required, but no camping fees.

 N32.728665, W114.422870 – Click on link to see Google Map

 Kayak on Martinez Lake.
 See wild burros, dance, go birdwatching, evening fires, beautiful sunsets over the water, 4-wheeling, hiking, 2 restaurants/bars.

 Large area by Fisherman’s Landing Resort, Lake Martinez Road.